ChibiOS/ChibiOS/readme.txt

 - NEW: Improved I2C driver model and STM32 implementation by Barthess.
 - CHANGE: Removed the option to change the stack alignment in the GCC Cortex-Mx ports, now alignment is always 64 bits.
+- CHANGE: Modified the function palSetGroupMode() to have an offset parameter in order to make it similar to other functions operating on groups.
 - CHANGE: Increased main and process default stack sizes from 0x100 to 0x200 in LPC1114 and LPC1343 linker scripts.